ut-padas/rchol/python/README.md

 randomized Cholesky factorization

 # Sparse matrix format
 `rchol()` accepts any sparse matrix format and converts it to a scipy.sparse.csr_matrix internally.
+We provide `util.py` script for generating standard 7-point finite difference discretization of Poisson equation in `./rchol/` directory.

 # Syntax and description
 ```python